Customs Clearing in Israel

 Power of Attorney (English) -

 Change to Power of Attorney (November 2018): If you do not have tax free import rights, you will need to complete the Power of Attorney (form 165) online using the new World Gateway interface.
 Contact Kef for instructions.
+If you do not have Israeli citizenship, you will need to complete the Power of Attorney in front of the Customs Clearer.

 Tax Rights – an Oleh Chadash is automatically registered with Israeli Customs when receiving the Teudat Oleh & Teudat Zehut.
 At this time, you no longer need to go to Customs or NBN for help opening a file / receiving your import rights.